vegaprotocol/specs/protocol/0061-REWP-simple_pos_rewards_sweetwater.md

 # Acceptance criteria

 ## Spare key on multisig
-1. Four or more tendermint validators with equal own+delegated stake and some ersatz validators are running.
+1. Four or more Tendermint validators with equal own+delegated stake and some ersatz validators are running.
 1. Reward pool is funded.
-1. There is a one-to-one correspondence between tendermint validators' ethereum keys and keys on multisig.
+1. There is a one-to-one correspondence between Tendermint validators' ethereum keys and keys on multisig.
-1. One of the tendermint validators goes offline forever but their key still stays on multisig (no-one updated).
+1. One of the Tendermint validators goes offline forever but their key still stays on multisig (no-one updated).
 1. Epoch ends and multisig hasn't been updated.
 1. No validators get any rewards.